A Musical Journey

-Jazz guitarist Edoardo Baroni returns to the center of musical attention with his third album, “By Heart”, released by the Clockbeats label.
-The new work follows on from his previous successes “Dawn” and “Songs”, representing a fusion of technical skill and artistic sensitivity on ten tracks that pay homage to the classical and semi-acoustic jazz guitar.
+Jazz guitarist Edoardo Baroni returns to the musical spotlight with his third album, "By Heart," released on the Clockbeats label.
+The new work builds on his previous successes "Dawn" and "Songs," representing a fusion of technical prowess and artistic sensibility across ten tracks that pay homage to classical and semi-acoustic jazz guitar.

 Produced by Dario Mollo, “By Heart” is configured as a sonic journey that intertwines original songs and tributes to leading figures in jazz.
 The opening with “Let off steam” combines manouche sounds, with an official video launched on Sky TG24, while the tracklist offers new interpretations of classic jazz standards such as “All the things you are”, paying homage to composers such as Claude Debussy and Maurice Ravel through “Monsieur GC”.